innolitics/rdm/rdm/init_files/documents/software_plan.md

     {# TODO: add more detail here #}

-## Issue - Adding SOUP
+## Issue - Adding Dependencies

-**Trigger:** Incorporating a new SOUP Software Item into the software
+**Trigger:** Incorporating a new dependency, or SOUP Software Item, into the software

-**Performed by:** Engineer adding the SOUP
+**Performed by:** Engineer adding the dependency

-**Input:** Details regarding the SOUP Software Item
+**Input:** Details regarding the dependency

 **Tasks:**

 1. **Evaluation**

-    Most software dependencies, or SOUP, introduce risks.
-Before incorporating new SOUP consider the following questions:
+    Most software dependencies introduce risks.
+Before incorporating new dependencies consider the following questions:

-    - Is the SOUP strictly necessary?
+    - Is the dependency strictly necessary?
 How much effort would it take to implement the provided functionality?
     - How widely used is the SOUP?
 Popular libraries tend to have fewer defects, better documentation, and longer life-times.
-Consider package download counts, issue tracker traffic, and GitHub stars, etc.
+Consider package download counts, issue tracker traffic, and GitLab stars, etc.
     - Is the library maintained?
 Consider the git commit frequency and the number of maintainers.
     - What is the project's license?
 Be sure it's compatible with the business needs.